Access to Justice

 Examines the fact of diminishing access to justice and its implications for the public, professionals, the justice system and society as a whole.
 Provides a theoretical framework and practical ideas to help students recognize, understand and respond to access issues.
 Topics include: the causes, scale and consequences of unmet legal needs; strategies and initiatives to enhance access; and how access issues are forcing the justice system to rethink professional roles, responsibilities and ethics.

-Graduate course in the Dispute Resolution program offered by the Faculty of Graduate Studies.
+Undergraduate course in Law offered by the Faculty of Law.